Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 11 Desember 2024 14.26.11 UTC
+- WIB: Rabu, 11 Desember 2024 15.34.00 UTC
-- WITA: Rabu, 11 Desember 2024 15.26.11 UTC
+- WITA: Rabu, 11 Desember 2024 16.34.00 UTC
-- WIT: Rabu, 11 Desember 2024 16.26.11 UTC
+- WIT: Rabu, 11 Desember 2024 17.34.00 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational